-I based this calavera from an ancient Aztec mask and wanted to pay homage to the dead and cultural inspiration that followed.
+I based this calavera on an ancient Aztec mask and wanted to pay homage to the dead and cultural inspiration that followed.
 This calavera is decorated with ceramic elements most notably the Egyptian faience tiles that adorn the skull in place of turquoise.

 "No single thing is perfect by itself.
 That's why we're born to attract other things to make up for what we lack" by Itachi

-A simple calavera showcasing the all seeing eye and vines wrapping the crown of the skull, symbolizing unity in the afterlife and celebration
+A simple calavera showcasing the all-seeing eye and vines wrapping the crown of the skull, symbolizing unity in the afterlife and celebration

 Take me with you!

-Beautiful skull with pearl eyes, lashes, blush, blinged teeth and a gold crown that glows in the dark.
+Beautiful skull with pearl eyes, lashes, blush, blinged teeth, and a gold crown that glows in the dark.
 Reign Queen!